- Dr. Slade featured in the news by WDBJ7 for our study on the role of Fusobacterium nucleatum

 Matt comes to us on loan from Wofford College, where he is a triple science major with a career trajectory in academia.
 Thanks to very generous and philanthropic donors to Wofford, Matt will spend 12 weeks honing his wet lab skills, and will be on a project characterizing virulence factors outside of the autotransporter family.
 Welcome Matt!
 Learn more about Matt

+- Daniel Slade is featured in the Fralin Explorer.
 The Fralin Life Science Institute at Virginia Tech interviewed Dan Slade to learn more about his lab in a 'Coffee Break with a Scientist' episode.
-Read the article HERE, or read the entire magazine digitally on Issuu.
+Read the article HERE

 Blake becomes the second graduate student in the lab, and he is excited to begin his journey working with uncharacterized autotransporters.
 We know that he will bring an unparalleled energy to the group, and he's already off to a fast start.
 Welcome Blake!
 Learn more about Blake

 We had a great hike today as a lab!
 It was Pranay's last day, so we wanted to test his fitness level before sending him back to the DC area.
 A harder trail than most expected, with a couple of students feeling a bit winded.
 But no casualties, even through the stretch at the end that requires a good bit of climbing.
 We followed it up with some appetizers and drinks at our staple watering hole The Cellar in downtown blacksburg.
-See all of the photos here! page.
 Best wishes Pranay as you apply for college!
 We have no doubt you will do great things.

 Cameron Varano has also started as a rotation student in the lab, and brings an energy to these halls like no other.
 We are currently giving her a crash course in molecular biology and molecular genetics, and she is chewing up what she is given and spitting out results.
 I can't tell you how nice it is to have a personality like Cameron's in the lab, as it reiterates why I want to be a professor.
 Welcome Cameron!